-- 1.2.1.
+1.2.1.
 Option Securities.
 For the purposes of covering any over-allotments in connection with the distribution and sale of the Firm Shares, the Company hereby grants to the Underwriters an option to purchase up to [•] additional shares of Common Stock or additional Pre-funded Warrants to purchase up to [•] shares of Common Stock, together representing an aggregate of fifteen percent (15%) of the Firm Securities sold in the offering, from the Company (the "Over-allotment Option").
 Such [•] additional shares of Common Stock, the net proceeds of which will be deposited with the Company's account, are hereinafter referred to as "Option Shares."
-Such additional Pre-funded Warrants to purchase [•] shares of Common Stock, the net proceeds of which will be deposited with the Company's account, are hereinafter referred to as "Option Pre-funded Warrants."
+Such additional Pre-funded Warrants to purchase [•] shares of Common Stock, the net proceeds of which will be deposited with the Company's account, are hereinafter referred to as "Option Shares."
 The Option Shares and Option Pre-funded Warrants may be referred to herein collectively as the "Option Securities."
 The purchase price to be paid per Option Share and per Option Pre-funded Warrant shall be equal to the price per Firm Share and per Firm Pre-funded Warrant set forth in Section 1.1.1.
 The Firm Securities are hereinafter referred to together as the "Public Securities."
-The offering and sale of the Public Securities is hereinafter referred to as the "Offering." - 1.2.2.
+The offering and sale of the Public Securities is hereinafter referred to as the "Offering."

+1.2.2.
 Exercise of Option.
 The Over-allotment Option granted pursuant to Section 1.2.1 may be exercised by the Representative as to all (at any time) or any part (from time to time) of the Option Securities within 45 days after the Effective Date.
 The Underwriters shall not be under any obligation to purchase any Option Securities prior to the exercise of the Over-allotment Option.
-The Over-allotment Option granted hereby may be exercised by the giving of oral notice to the Company from the Representative, which must be confirmed in writing by overnight mail or facsimile or other electronic transmission setting forth the number of Option Securities to be purchased and the date and time for delivery of and payment for the Option Securities (the "Option Closing Date"), which shall not be later than one (1) full Business Day after the date of the notice or such other time as shall be agreed upon by the Company and the Representative Counsel or at such other place (including remotely by e-mail or other electronic transmission) as shall be agreed upon by the Company and the Representative.
+The Over-allotment Option granted hereby may be exercised by the giving of oral notice to the Company from the Representative, which must be confirmed in writing by overnight mail or facsimile or other electronic transmission setting forth the number of Option Securities to be purchased and the date and time for delivery of and payment for the Option Securities (the "Option Closing Date"), which shall not be later than one (1) full Business Day after the date of the notice or such other time as shall be agreed upon by the Company and the Representative, at the offices of Representative.
 If such delivery and payment for the Option Securities does not occur on the Closing Date, the Option Closing Date will be as set forth in the notice.
-Upon exercise of the Over-allotment Option with respect to all or any portion of the Option Securities, subject to the terms and conditions set forth herein, (i) the Company shall become obligated to sell to the Underwriters the number of Option Securities then being purchased as set forth in Schedule 1 opposite the name of such Underwriter.
+Upon exercise of the Over-allotment Option with respect to all or any portion of the Option Securities, subject to the terms and conditions set forth herein, (i) the Company shall become obligated to sell to the Underwriters the number of Option Securities are and (ii) each of the Underwriters, acting severally and not jointly, shall purchase that portion of the total number of Option Securities then being purchased as set forth in Schedule 1 opposite the name of such Underwriter.